Review the following information about supported release versions for Gloo Platform, including dependencies on open source projects like Istio.

 Version skew policy for management and remote clusters

-Ideally, run the same versions of Gloo Mesh Enterprise and Kubernetes in your management and remote clusters.
-To give you time to upgrade all of the remote clusters, the Gloo Mesh
+Ideally, run the same versions of Gloo Platform and Kubernetes in your management and remote clusters.
+To give you time to upgrade all of the remote clusters, the

 You do not need to install Istio on the management clusters.
 Remote clusters can run different versions of Istio.
 However, if you want to apply policies or other resources that require a certain version of Istio across remote clusters, make sure that the clusters run a supported version.